CppMicroServices/rfcs/text/0009-BundleTracker-integration.md

      * @param bundle The Bundle being added to the BundleTracker.
      * @param event the BundleEvent which was caught by the BundleTracker.
 Can be null.
      *
-     * @return The object to be tracked for the specified Bundle object or nullptr to avoid tracking the Bundle.
+     * @return The object to be tracked for the specified Bundle object or std::nullopt to avoid tracking the Bundle.
      *
      * @see BundleTrackerCustomizer:AddingBundle(Bundle, BundleEvent)
      */
-    virtual T AddingBundle(const Bundle& bundle, const BundleEvent& event) = 0;
+    virtual std::optional<T> AddingBundle(const Bundle& bundle, const BundleEvent& event) = 0;

     /**
      * Called when a Bundle is modified that is being tracked by this BundleTracker.